Glass Shower Doors

 Bifold

-Bifold doors fold panels together for compact opening.
+Bifold doors fold panels together for a compact opening.
 Perfect for smaller shower trays with obstacles like toilets in front of the shower door.

 Understanding Each Door Type